anderson-aristotle/mongodb/README.md

 ### Demo: Read Books

-Let's see some what we can learn about the books in the database.
+Let's see some of what we can learn about the books in the database.

 ```bash
 > db.books.find({author: "Ernest Hemingway"}).pretty()